-Blue mold is often found growing on food, but it can also be found growing on household materials like wallpaper, insulation, and carpeting that have been damaged by water.
-It can also be found on furnishings that have suffered water damaged, like couch cushions and mattresses.
+Blue mold is often found growing on food, especially breads and citrus fruits, but it can also be found growing on household materials like wallpaper, drywall, insulation and carpeting, that have been damaged by water.
+It can also be found on furnishings that have suffered water damage, like couch cushions and mattresses.

-Penicillium mold spreads quickly and easy throughout the home so if you spot some blue colored mold, you should take care of it as soon as possible.
+Penicillium and Aspergillus mold spreads quickly and easy throughout the home so if you spot some blue colored mold, you should take care of it as soon as possible.
 Unfortunately, since blue mold spreads so rapidly, if you spot some in one area of the home it’s quite likely some is already growing in other parts of the house, as well.
 Before you can clean it up, you have to find it.
 Since mold often grows in places where it cannot easily be seen, like inside walls and in heating and ventilation ducts, we suggest having a professional come in to test your home for mold.
-Certified mold testers can conduct specialized tests to locate all areas in the home where mold is growing.
+Certified mold testers can conduct specialized tests to locate all areas in the home where any type of mold is growing.
 For a list of certified mold testers near you, just follow the link.

-Many mold remediation experts also recommend setting up negative pressure in your work area, too, especially if you are dealing with a large amount of mold.
-This may be an especially good idea when dealing with the mold penicillum, since it spreads so easily.
-You can follow the link for more details on the mold removal process.
+Many mold remediation experts also recommend setting up negative pressure in your work area, especially if you are dealing with a large amount of mold.
+This will prevent any mold spores that becomes airborne from spreading to other areas of the home.
+Once the mold removal is complete you should keep the negative air pressure in place for at least an additional 48 hours.
+This is an especially good idea when dealing with the molds Penicillium and Aspegillus, since these molds spread so easily.
+You can follow this link for more details on the mold removal process.

-As you might have gathered by now, cleaning up penicillium mold can be a complicated task.
-We recommend making an appointment for a free consultation with an experienced mold remediation professional, who will come to your home, inspect the situation, and advise you about the work that needs to be done.
+As you might have gathered by now, cleaning up Penicillium or Aspergillus mold can be a complicated task.
+We recommend making an appointment for a free consultation with an experienced mold remediation professional, who will come to your home, inspect the situation, and advise you about the remediation work that needs to be done.
 Even if you end up deciding to tackle the job yourself, you will benefit from some free professional advice.
 If you’re dealing any mold-related health issues, though, you should talk to your doctor before trying to clean up the mold yourself; your doctor will probably advice you to hire a professional.
 For a list of mold remediation professionals offering free consultations near you, just follow the link.